-Standard V-A. The applicant must have demonstrated skills in oral and written or other forms of communication sufficient for entry into professional practice.
+Standard V-A the applicant must have demonstrated skills in oral and written or other forms of communication sufficient for entry into professional practice.

+- SECD 500 Research Methods

+- SECD 528 Diagnostic and Clinical Methods

 - SECD 530 Phonological Disorders

 - SECD 555 Functional and Organic Voice Disorders

 - SECD 558 Neurogenic Disorders of Speech and Language

 - SECD 559 Aphasia

-- SPAU 460 Disorders of Rhythm

 - SECD 560 Stuttering Diagnosis and Management

 - SECD 566 Language Disorders and Assessment

 - SECD 583 Advanced Aural Rehabilitation

-- SECD 672 Seminar in Cleft Palate

-- SECD584 Augmentative and Alternative Communication
+- SECD 584 Augmentative and Alternative Communication

-- SECD 667 Current Therapeutic Trends/Dysphagia

-- SECD 528 Diagnostic and Clinical Methods
+- SECD 667 Dysphagia Assessment and Intervention

-- SECD 500 Research Methods

 - SECD 599-01 Special Project: PRAXIS Preparation

-- SECD 599-02 Special Project: Autism Spectrum Disorder
+- SECD 599-03 Special Populations

 - SECD 610 Seminar in Language Disorders

 - SECD 567, 568, 569, and 571 Advanced Clinical Practicum

-NOTE: Standard V-A is met primarily in Advanced Clinical Practica (567, 568, 569, and 571) and in SECD 528 Diagnostic and Clinical Methods.
+NOTE: Standard V-A is met primarily in Advanced Clinical Practica (567, 568, 569, and 571), SECD 500 Research Methods, and SECD 528 Diagnostic and Clinical Methods.
 The emphasis is on oral communication skills needed for professional practice and written communication skills needed to write and comprehend technical reports, diagnostic and treatment reports, treatment plans and professional correspondence.
 To the extent that professional courses include clinical skills, Standard V-A may be met in these courses as well.